Uniswap/foundry-template/CONTRIBUTING.md

 ### Main

 The main branch is supposed to reflect the deployed state on all networks.
 Any pull requests into this branch MUST come from the staging branch.
-The main branch is protected and requires a separate code review by the security team.
-Whenever the main branch is updated, a new release is created with the latest version.
-For more information on versioning, check [here](#versioning).

 ### Staging

 The staging branch reflects new code complete deployments or upgrades containing fixes and/or features.
 Any pull requests into this branch MUST come from the dev branch.
 The staging branch is used for security audits and deployments.
-Once the deployment is complete and deployment log files are generated, the branch can be merged into main.
-For more information on the deployment and log file generation check [here](#deployment--versioning).
+Once the deployment is complete and verified as well as deployment log files are generated, the branch can be merged into main.
+For more information on the deployment and log file generation check [here](#deployment).

 ### Dev

 This is the active development branch.
 All pull requests into this branch MUST come from fix or feature branches.
 Upon code completion this branch is merged into staging for auditing and deployment.
+PRs into this branch should squash all commits into a single commit.

 ### Feature